Arijitchkc/Arijitchkc.github.io/_tabs/research.md

 ## 1. Conversion of Shear wave velocity to Temperature
 - October 2023 to Present

-Here, I am trying to convert My shear wave velocity model obtained in the previous project.
+Here, I am trying to convert My shear wave velocity model(obtained in the previous project) to Temperature.
-- The main is to obtain the Lithosphere Asthenosphere Boundary, which is considered here as a thermal boundary
+- The main Objective is to obtain the Lithospheric thickness from the converted temperature.
+Here Lithosphere-Asthenosphere Boundary is considered a division between 2 very different heat transport regimes, the conducting lithosphere and the isentropic asthenosphere.